zulip/zulip/docs/manual-testing.md

 - Invite ignore@zulip.com using the link beneath the buddy list but then don't take further action.
 - Fully invite foo@zulip.com using the gear menu.
-- Go to the dev console to get the login link for foo@zulip.com.
+- Go to the development console to get the login link for foo@zulip.com.
 - Go through the signup flow.
 - Follow the tutorial.
 - Use the gear menu to log out.
-- Log back in as Cordelia (admittedly, this step doesn't really QA much of our production code, since the login flow is customized for the dev environment).
+- Log back in as Cordelia (admittedly, this step doesn't really QA much of our production code, since the login flow is customized for the development environment).

 ### To be continued... ###